 - finding the data to use.

 Any benchmarking effort should begin with a good understanding of your own institution (internal analysis) and its environment.
 When preparing to choose benchmarking indicators for your institution, it may be useful to consider two distinct types of metrics: operational benchmarks and strategic benchmarks.

 If internal analysis and environmental review indicates that your institution may not have the operational efficiency of its peers, then the institution may decide to focus on operational benchmarks, such as the number of bills processed per FTE student.
 Operational benchmarks are often considered the core of a benchmarking effort.
 However, the risk of focusing exclusively on operational benchmarks is that they could be treated as an end unto themselves instead of part of an overall strategy of achieving a competitive advantage.

 While operations focus on how we do what we do, strategy focuses on why.
 For example, how is the institution positioned to perform in five, ten, or twenty years?
 Indicators could include the quality of the applicant pool, the professional development of staff, or the technological savvy of the institution.
 Typically high level management is most interested in strategic benchmarks, such as rankings in national surveys and leading indicators for the industry.

 Who should an institution compare itself to?
 If your institution doesn't already have a defined peer group, there are resources to help begin developing one:

-The Carnegie Foundation for the Advancement of Teaching recently created multiple classification systems based on undergraduate programs, graduate programs, undergraduate profile, size and setting of the institution, and a revision of the traditional basic classification.
+The Carnegie Foundation for the Advancement of Teaching has created multiple classification systems based on undergraduate programs, graduate programs, undergraduate profile, size and setting of the institution, and a revision of the traditional basic classification.
 Through the Foundation’s website, institutions in the same classification/grouping can be identified.
-In addition, custom classifications can be created using the online tool on the Foundation’s website.
+In addition, custom classifications can be created using the online tools on the Foundation’s website.

 3. Finding the Data